 You can build an even better Purugly by paying attention to her nature.
 Because of her high base Speed stat, it seems best to choose to train a Glameow / Purugly with a Jolly nature.
 This nature boosts Speed stats while lowering Special Attack stats.
 While Glameow and Purugly can learn a wide range of Special attack moves for type coverage, neither Pokemon is best suited for special attacks thanks to a mediocre Special Attack base stat.
 Glameow has a measly 42 special attack and Purugly’s is 64, so you are fine giving up on special attacks altogether.
 Alternatively, you could choose an Adamant nature, and go all in as an attacker, using Body Slam (which has same-type attack bonus or STAB, plus a chance to paralyze the opponent) and Shadow Claw, a powerful Ghost-type move.
 Either build works depending on how you build the rest of your Pokemon team.

 While Purugly is not an overly strong Pokemon, she has enough positive attributes to make her very useful and competitive in the lower tiers of the Pokemon world.
-She’s also not bad as a solid team member, although hardly the best you could choose in a generation full of significantly more powerful Pokemon than the Tiger Cat.
+She’s also not bad as a solid team member, although hardly the best you could choose in a generation full of significantly more powerful options than the Tiger Cat Pokemon.
 Hilariously, thanks to moves and abilities gained since the original Diamond and Pearl games, even first generation Normal-type Pokemon such as Kangaskhan and Dodrio may prove more competitive in the post-game than Purugly.
 Such is the nature of power creep over the eight generations of Pokemon, but Purugly can’t be dismissed so quickly, especially as she still outspeeds Dodrio by two base stat points.

+While Purugly is far from being the most popular Cat Pokemon, it’s certainly one of the most interesting.
 Have you ever used a Glameow or Purugly seriously in Pokemon?
 I’d love to hear your stories.